 #4: Codeup accepts the GI Bill.
 In my eyes, the government legitimized them with their stamp of approval.

-Lastly, and most importantly, Codeup helped me realize my passion of helping bring other people into this amazing field.
+Lastly, and most importantly, Codeup helped me realize my passion for helping bring other people into this amazing field.
+I’m so excited that I get to teach at Codeup, and help so many find a career they love.
 If you want to learn to code or start a new career, reach out to us – we’d love for you to decide to learn at Codeup.

 This time last year I was a college student majoring in Kinesiology and decided to take a step down from management roles to focus on school.
 I didn’t have any major goals or expected to make any life-changing decisions, then I lost my best friend, my mentor in life.